gonfva/gonfva.github.io/content/en/blog/2025-11-08-llm-scaffolding.md

 ### The primitives

+You can see the code but these were the tools defined:

++ display_text
++ create_button
++ create_container
++ update_element

-The key is to correctly define those tools that will be used by the Claude API.
-In Claude's words
+These are only a set of possible options.
+And the key is correctly defining the tools used by the Claude API.

+I'm going to paste here a copy from my conversation with Claude above.

 #### Defining Primitives is the Main Difficulty